呂震名Lǚ Zhènmíng:introduction about his biography and legends,main books and academic thoughts.

 Biography and legends:

 呂震名(Lǚ Zhènmíng), his alias is 建勛(Jiàn Xūn) or 搽村(Chá Cūn).
 His ancestral hometown was in Anhui, his forefathers moved to Qiantang from Anhui, and so he was a native of Qiantang.
 The ancient history book 《清史稿》(Qing History Draft) recorded his name as 呂震(Lǚ Zhèn), a herbalist in the Qing dynasty, professional Confucian scholar in generations.
-In the Daoguang 5th year(the year 1825 AD), he passed the imperial examinations and achieved Ju Ren(former second-degree candidate in the provincial examination), ever was assigned and served as a Zhou Pan(an official auxiliary officer of the Qing dynasty) in the Jingmen Prefecture, Hubei.
+In the Daoguang 5th year(the year 1825 AD), he passed the imperial examinations and achieved Ju Ren(former second-degree candidate in the provincial examination), he was ever assigned and served as a Zhou Pan(an official auxiliary officer of the Qing dynasty) in the Jingmen Prefecture, Hubei.
 Since the Daoguang twelfth year(the year 1832 AD), he lived in Qiantang.
 He has a reading hobby and is addicted to medical books.
 He is very careful in clinical inspections and pulse examination, the prescription establishment must be drafted first, after several times reading then it was established, his diagnosis and treatment have miraculous effects.
 After studying Zhongjing's book single-minded for more than 20 years, he ever states that the book Shang Han Lun(the Treatise on Cold-induced Diseases) is actually a supplemental book of Nei Jing(the Inner Canon), and it is not limited to the establishment of principles and methods on cold-induced diseases.
-Whatever cold-induced diseases or miscellaneous syndromes, the six-channels syndrome differentiation is the key.

 Main books and academic thoughts: